This article applies to:

 Type in the search bar in the middle of the dashboard to search the contents of the current folder.

-Once your project is open, click on the files to open them in a new tab with Split-View.
+Once your project is open, select the files to open them in a new tab with Split-View.
 This allows you to view the open file while maintaining access to the Project dashboard.

 Interface & Navigation